ivantrejoc/parkour-devs-test/README.md

 ![postgresurl](<postgres url.png>)

+6.in console type command npx prisma migrate dev --name init
-6. in console type command npm run dev
+7. in console type command npm run dev
-7. The database will be connected with the app.
+8. The database will be connected with the app.

 Using the app:
 Sign up: